 Datamessage contains concrete data.

-For instance, when user creates a new transaction, wallet sends
+For instance, when a user creates a new transaction, the wallet sends

 Inventory message with